zheng0xd/JATIC-internal-docs/docs/process/guides/user-engagement.md

 Our user engagement strategy has the following objectives:

-- Identificication of priority AI domains, mission use cases, and T&E requirements across the DoD
+- Identification of priority AI domains, mission use cases, and T&E requirements across the DoD
-- Identificication of the above for key user groups
+- Identification of the above for key user groups
-- Promote clear traceability of these requirements from different users and organizations in our capability development process.
+- Promote clear traceability of these requirements from different users and organizations in our capability development process
-- Supporting active collaboration between tool users & the team to create a consistent feedback loop that allows us to ensure our delivered capabilities address priority needs across the DoD.
+- Supporting active collaboration between tool users & the team to create a consistent feedback loop that allows us to ensure our delivered capabilities address priority needs across the DoD
-- Developing, maintaining, and utilizing long-term partnerships with key users.
+- Developing, maintaining, and utilizing long-term partnerships with key users

 Each engagement will broadly involve these tasks:

 1. Sourcing and connecting with users (current or potential).
 2. Sharing the high-level vision for the program.
 3. Identifying T&E problems users are facing now or that they’re anticipating as they look to increase their adoption of AI.
 4. Describing the products that might solve those problems that have been identified.
 5. Supporting users as they adopt our tools & capabilities.
 6. Continued conversations with users to receive input on other features they desire that can help shape development for existing tools or provide demand signals for additional tools that should be built into the program.

 ## Key user engagement categories